Workers Walk Out At El Milagro Tortilla Factory In Little Village, Citing Unsafe Conditions And COVID-19 Concerns

 CHICAGO (CBS) — Workers held a walkout Thursday at the popular El Milagro tortilla factory in Chicago.

-The workers at El Milagro’s factory at 2919 S. Western Ave. in Little Village said they have worked under unsafe conditions for years, and it has gotten worse during the pandemic.READ MORE: Man Arrested In Countless Social Media Threats Directed At CPS Schools, Days After Shootings Kill 2 Simeon Career Academy Students
+The workers at the factory at 2919 S. Western Ave. in Little Village said they have worked under unsafe conditions for years, and it has gotten worse during the pandemic.READ MORE: Parent 'Horrified' At Social Media Posts By 18-Year-Old To Chicago Schools

-We have been reporting on El Milagro workers’ concerns with regard to COVID-19 for more than a year.READ MORE: Chicago Weather: Warm Winds Friday
+CBS 2 has been reporting on El Milagro workers’ concerns with regard to COVID-19 for more than a year.READ MORE: Jelani Day's Mother 'Pissed' At Authorities' Handling Of Son's Disappearance Before His Body Was Found

 The employees say the company has ignored COVID-19 safety guidelines from the Centers for Disease Control and Prevention, resulting in 85 workers getting sick.
-At least four have died.MORE NEWS: Hate-Filled Letters Falsely Claiming To Be From A Judge Sent To Minority-Owned North Suburban Restaurants
+At least four have died.MORE NEWS: Community Activist Andrew Holmes Turns In His Brother For South Side Package Thefts

 Workers also say new hires are being paid more than long-term employees.